yourbasic/func/README.md

 ## Performance

-Caching.
-Hard to automate.
-As always, it's hard to know what to cache.
+The performance of the `visit` function is crucial.
+In fact, all of the predefined building blocks and operations implement this function in time proportional to the number of neighbors.

+However, with filter functions this is not possible.
+In particular, note that graphs built by the `Generic` function must visit all potenential neighbors during iteration.

+### Caching

+Caching can give large performance improvement but is hard to automate.
+When and what to cache depends on many factors, including the actual data, hardware, and implementation.

-In this case, any graph, or part of graph, which is described by `edge` functions cannot be cached, since we can't assume to that user-provided functions are pure – the may return different results given the same argument.
+Additionally, any graph, or part of graph, which is described by a filter function function cannot be cached since we don't know if the user-provided functions are pure – the may return different results given the same argument.

-The solution: the `Specific` function.
+The solution is to provide a function which turns on caching for a specified component:

 ```go
 // Specific returns a cached copy of g with constant time performance for
 // all basic operations.
 It uses space proportional to the size of the graph.
 func Specific(g graph.Iterator) *Virtual
 ```

-It can be used to cache any component of a virtual graph.
+Not only can `Specific` be used to cache any component.
-It also solves a second problem, importing graphs that are represented by more traditional data structures.
+It also solves another problem: importing graphs that are represented by more traditional data structures.